Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Value 4.4 Strong utility per dollar at the current price
+Value 4.4 Strong utility for the money

 Overall 3.7 Best as a practical small-space sleeper